algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 2. **Sharing tests:** Share tests between the 2 teams to have a better overview of the game and to find more bugs and errors.
 3. **Identify bugs and errors:** Find bugs and errors in the game to improve it.
 4. **Identify improvements and missing features:** Find improvements and missing features in the game to bring it closer to the original.
-5. **Identify spelling and grammar errors:** Find spelling and grammar errors in the game and report them.

 **A Sequence of a Group Game-Testing:**